Monopole Josephson Effects in a Dirac Spin Liquid: Discussion

 \section{Discussion}

 This work uses the viewpoint that certain magnetically ordered states can be obtained upon condensing monopole operators which enter the low energy description of a Dirac spin liquid.
-We have argued that by using a Josephson junction geometry with two ordered states separated by a DSL, we can induce an emergent electric field (both DC and AC) in the DSL.
-Further, we have shown that such an AC emergent electric field can be measured optically via Raman scattering.
-We have also highlighted other phenomena conceptually related to the monopole Josephson effect.
+We have argued that by using a Josephson junction geometry with two ordered states separated by a DSL, one can induce an emergent electric field (both DC and AC) in the DSL.
+Further, we have shown that such an AC emergent electric field can be measured optically as a sharp field-tunable peak in Raman scattering.
+Also, the induced electric field is accompanied by a measurable spin current across the junction that is proportional to the emergent electric field.
+This serves as an independent check that can be used to validate our first prediction.
+We have also highlighted other phenomena conceptually related to the monopole Josephson effect, namely long-range phase rigidity between puddles of ordered phases separated by Dirac spin liquids, ``mixed currents" across AFM-DSL-VBS junctions and spinon charge bound to lattice dislocations.